Table of Contents Show

 Buying a piece of New York real estate can be daunting, so before you jump into the challenges of buying your new place, read these commandments to help you navigate the market.
 Remember them as you prepare to purchase a piece of the Big Apple.

 New York’s real estate market is so fast-paced that you’ll need to act quickly to get ahead.
-You should seek pre-approval from your preferred lender early so you can lay down a firm offer the moment you see your dream home.
-The best New York properties last as little as 30 minutes on the market and interested buyers snatch them up unseen.
-If you think too long, your ideal property could be sold out from underneath you if you think too long.
+You should seek pre-approval from your preferred lender early to lay down a firm offer the moment you see your dream home.
+The best New York properties last as little as 30 minutes on the market, and interested buyers snatch them up unseen.
+Your ideal property could be sold out from underneath you if you think too long.

-It’s also smart to settle on the buyer’s broker you’ll use, so he or she can assist you with your negotiations and help you hire the right attorney and home inspector.
-Getting organized early and having a strong team in your corner can give you an edge in the competitive New York market.
+It’s also intelligent to settle on the buyer’s broker you’ll use, so they can assist you with your negotiations; help you hire the right attorney and home inspector.
+Getting organized early and having a solid team in your corner can give you an edge in the competitive New York market.

-Savvy New York buyers can act fast because they have a thorough understanding of the local market.
-They know that areas like Tribeca, SoHo, Greenwich Village, and the Upper East Side cost a bit more but hold their value.
-They also know that Nomad and West Chelsea are up-and-coming neighborhoods setting pricing records, but that their dollar will go further in Murray Hill or Clinton.
+Savvy New York buyers can act fast because they thoroughly understand the local market.
+They know that areas like Tribeca, SoHo, Greenwich Village, and the Upper East Side cost more but hold their value.
+They also know that Nomad and West Chelsea are up-and-coming neighborhoods setting pricing records, but their dollar will go further in Murray Hill or Clinton.
 In short, they know what their money buys in this diverse city, so they can recognize a fair price when they see it.

 Doing your research will give you the confidence to move quickly when the right property presents itself.